-TABLE II ESTIMATION OF AGGLOMERATION FORCES IN PRODUCTION AND RESIDENCE could be violated if there are changes to other determinants of productivity and amenities that are correlated with distance from the Guildhall and not captured by our controls for initial log employment (workplace and residence, respectively), log land area, and whether a borough is located in the County of London.
+As discussed above, these results come with a number of caveats.
+Our identifying assumption that the idiosyncratic shocks to productivity and residential fundamentals are uncorrelated with distance from the Guildhall conditional on our controls could be violated if there are changes to other determinants of productivity and amenities that are correlated with distance from the Guildhall and not captured by our controls for initial log employment (workplace and residence respectively), log land area and whether a borough is located in the County of London.
 Notwithstanding these caveats, we find estimates of the strength of agglomeration forces that are broadly in line with those in the existing empirical literature.
-Our estimated production agglomeration parameter of 0.086 lies close to the 3%-8% range discussed in the survey by Rosenthal and Strange (2004) and well within the range of estimates reported in the meta-analysis by Melo, Graham, and Noland (2009).
-Our estimated residential agglomeration parameter of 0.172 is also close to the value of 0.155 reported in Ahlfeldt et al. (2015) and is consistent with the finding of endogenous amenities in Diamond (2016).
+Our estimated production agglomeration parameter of 0.086 lies close to the 3-8 percent range discussed in the survey by Rosenthal and Strange (2004) and well within the range of estimates reported in the meta-analysis by Melo, Graham, and Noland (2009).
+Our estimated residential agglomeration parameter of 0.172 is also close to the value of 0.155 reported in Ahlfeldt, Redding, Sturm, and Wolf (2015), and is consistent with the finding of endogenous amenities in Diamond (2016).
 Therefore, viewed through the lens of this extension of the canonical urban model and our identifying assumptions, the observed reorganization of economic activity within Greater London following the invention of the steam railway implies substantial agglomeration forces in both production and residence.